sidd6264/Python-Data-Analysis/README.md

 # Python-Data-Analysis
-This Repository Includes
+This Repository includes
-Some basic Projects in Python which I have completed
+some basic Projects in Python which I have completed